kkarimi/bergen/docs/native-code-guide.md

 This design separates menu management from the AppDelegate, making it easier to maintain and extend.

-### Native Modules

-Native modules bridge between JavaScript and native code.
-The project includes:
+The project includes the following native modules:

 #### NativeMenuModule